jan-cieslik/cancer_informatics/docs/Using_R/Matrix.md

 [2,] 4 5 6        15
 ```

-If you want to add a row or multiple rows, you use the `rbind()`  function.
+If you want to add a row or multiple rows, you use the `rbind()` (row-bind) function.
 This will add data by rows:

 ```r